 Council recognises that road safety is a major factor in the health and wellbeing of the Whitehorse community and undertakes to provide leadership by implementing the Road Safety Strategy 2013 (2.12MB)

-The Community Road Safety Strategy guides Council’s actions to implement behavioral programs that aim to reduce the incidence and severity of road crashes within our municipality.
-The strategy follows the ‘Safe System’ approach adopted by VicRoads that explains that we can all play a role in reducing road trauma by having safe road users, in safe vehicles, on safe roads.
+The Community Road Safety Strategy guides Council’s actions to implement behavioural programs that aim to reduce the incidence and severity of road crashes within our municipality.
+The strategy follows the ‘Safe System’ approach adopted by State Government, which acknowledges that:

-For road safety statistics in the municipality, view the An Overview of Road Crashes in Whitehorse (41.85kB) fact sheet compiled by VicRoads.
-Further statistics and information about crashes within Whitehorse can be obtained by visiting the VicRoads CrashStats website.
+For road safety statistics in the municipality, view the Overview of Road Crashes in Whitehorse (41.85kB) fact sheet compiled by VicRoads.
+Further statistics and information about crashes can be obtained by visiting the CrashStats on the ‘Data.Vic’ website.

 A sample of the education programs implemented by Council are listed below.
 These programs have been developed and implemented in response to the identified road safety issues in Whitehorse and suggestions from our community.
 A full list of activities is contained in Council’s Road Safety Strategy.